Who’s Who In the Loop

-Maggie is an active advocate for trails and cycling.
+Maggie is a passionate and active advocate for trails and cycling.
 She believes that active mobility and safe, bikable, walkable places, are keys to a healthy, active, self-reliant, sustainable and equitable future for individuals and communities.
-She advocates low-speed pedal-assist bicycles (Class 1 e-bikes also called ped-elecs), cargo bikes, folding bikes and other personal transportation innovations.
-In addition to her dedicated work with the River to Sea Loop Alliance, she also serves on the board of directors for the River of Lakes Heritage Corridor Florida Scenic Byway, which follows the path of the Loop.
+She advocates low-speed pedal-assist bicycles (Class 1 e-bikes also called ped-elecs), cargo bikes, folding bikes and other personal transportation innovations that can enable replacing car-trips with healthier options for people and the planet.
+In addition to her dedicated work with the River to Sea Loop Alliance, she also serves on the board of directors for the River of Lakes Heritage Corridor Florida National Scenic Byway, which follows the path of the Loop.

 After a long career with high-tech companies such as Harris and Computer Sciences, and owning a government contracting company that specialized in data and knowledge management, she is now enjoying an active semi-retirement.
-In 2004, after 35 years as a software and systems engineer that included 3 year tours in Munich and Seoul, she founded a company specializing in enterprise information architecture and semantic technologies, providing consulting services to help national intelligence agencies make better use of their information.
+In 2004, after 35 years as a software and systems engineer that included 3 year tours in Munich and Seoul, she founded a company specializing in enterprise information architecture and semantic technologies, providing consulting services to help national intelligence agencies make better more actionable use of intel.
 Since retiring, she and her husband Jim have focused on cycle touring, and trail exploration and advocacy.
-They have explored many of the destination trails in Europe and North America, studying various approaches to bike-friendliness.
-(The photo was taken on the “Blue Danube” while cycling from the source to Austria).
+They have explored many of the destination trails in Europe and North America, studying various approaches to afety and bike-friendliness.
+The photo was taken at Green Springs Volusia County Park.
 Maggie hails from Missoula, MT, holds degrees in math and computer science from the University of Denver, with graduate studies at Purdue and Rutgers, and lives in Deland, FL.

 Wendy Anderson, PhD